menandmice/micetro_docs/guides/implementation/updates.rst

 If you want to perform the update at a later time, you can close the dialog box.
 To display the dialog box again, select :guilabel:`Tools --> Check for Updates`.

-The following instructions contain information on how to update the Men&Mice Suite after the update has been downloaded using the Update Manager.
+The following instructions contain information on how to update Micetro after the update has been downloaded using the Update Manager.

 1. To start the update process, click the :guilabel:`Start Update` button in the update details dialog box.
 When you click :guilabel:`Start Update` the following happens: